Find Affordable College Courses

 74 Yearly Graduations

 George Mason University comes in at #13 on our list of the most popular colleges offering master's degrees in public policy.
 Roughly 38,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,510 per year, while in-state graduate students, on average, pay $13,035 per year.
-During the 2020-2021 academic year, 74 people received their master's degree in public policy from GMU.
-Around 32% of these students were from an underrepresented racial-ethnic group, and 42% were women.
+The average in-state tuition for full-time undergraduates is $10,095 per year, while in-state graduate students, on average, pay $13,726 per year.
+During the most recent year for which we have data, 74 people received their master's degree in public policy from GMU.
+Around 31% of these students were from an underrepresented racial-ethnic group, and 57% were women.
+Data shows that GMU graduates that hold this degree go on to make a median salary of $61,558.

 #14